What Makes A Woman Attractive? Physical And Emotional Traits That Some Find Attractive

 How much does attraction differ?

 Attraction does differ somewhat from culture to culture.
 Some cultures favor women with smaller figures, while others might emphasize women with wide hips and thighs.
 Some cultures value women who sit in silence and rarely express an opinion, while other cultures place a higher value on outspoken and straightforward women.
-Although there are some consistencies between cultures about what is usually attractive in a woman, there is much room for change and variation when you take different cultures and places of origin into account.
+Although there are some consistencies between cultures and what people find attractive in a woman, there is much room for change and variation when you take different cultures and places of origin into account.

 This is good news for men and women alike; not all men will prefer a single type of woman, and not all women will gravitate toward a certain type of man.
 If you feel inadequate or uncertain about your own perceived flaws or shortcomings, there is likely to be someone who sees value and beauty in those things.